Webpage Updated Sunday July 14, 2019

-If you overcrowd your livewell and your fish and live bait are dying during the summer, your livewell is probably oxygen deficient, mechanically aerated and your bait and fish are simply suffocating, They have symptoms of livewell suffocation; they look and act sickly, lethargic, red-nosed, dying and dead.
+If you overcrowd your livewell and your fish and live bait are dying (suffocating) from chronic low DO saturations during the summer.
+Your livewell is probably oxygen deficient if mechanically aerated and your bait and fish are simply suffocating.
+They have symptoms of livewell suffocation; they look and act sickly, lethargic, red-nosed, dying and dead.
 During transport, low dissolved oxygen saturation in livewells and bait tanks is has long been the deadly summer problem for all live bait and tournament C&R fishermen that overcrowd their aerated livewells in the summer, worldwide.

 You can be sure that traumatic capture and all day livewell transport and captivity is not the steady state environment where fish live… traumatic capture and live transport for every wild fish is a real sustained and continuous life-threatening crisis of biblical proportions and totally unnatural for all wild fish.

 FACT: Fish metabolism (scientifically measured by the amount of oxygen a fish actually consumes via a swimming exercise test) is REGULATED and CONTROLLED by water temperature; fish metabolism LIMITED by the volume, concentrations and availability of dissolved oxygen in it’s environment (livewell/bait tank/environmental open water).

 FACT: The total biomass of live fish or live bait you caught or bought being transporting in your livewell need/require enough dissolved oxygen in livewell water to immediately reverse the hypoxic stress crisis you caused during capture.